Available now· responds in <2h2 slots left

 Choosing between a freelance developer and an agency is one of the first decisions you'll make when building an app.
 It affects your cost, communication, speed, and the relationship you'll have throughout the project.
-Here's an honest breakdown of both.
+Here's an honest breakdown of both — from someone who used to work in an agency.

 Freelance Developer